Moscow Exchange plans higher dividends, to double retail client base

 The bourse’s free cash flow, seen as a measure of profitability in financial analysis, takes into account investments needed to maintain and expand its business, as well as regulatory requirements applicable to the Moscow Exchange and its subsidiaries.

-The central bank is the largest shareholder of the Moscow Exchange with around an 11.8% stake, followed by the country’s largest lender Sberbank (SBER.MM) with about 10%, according to the Moscow Exchange data.

-Reporting by Andrey Ostroukh and Elena Fabrichnaya; Writing by Anna Rzhevkina; Editing by Jane Merriman
+The central bank is the largest shareholder of the Moscow Exchange with around an 11.8% stake, followed by the country’s largest lender Sberbank with about 10%, according to the Moscow Exchange data.
+(Reporting by Andrey Ostroukh and Elena Fabrichnaya; Writing by Anna Rzhevkina; Editing by Jane Merriman)